sriumcp/docs/docs/user-guide/topics/abn/appconf.md

 ## App ID
 The `<namespace>/<name>` combination of an appconf acts as the app identifier.
 For instance, in the [above example](#example), `default/recommender` is the app ID.
 The app ID is used as part of [Iter8 SDK](sdk.md) API calls.

+[^1]: The `seed` is a mechanism to provide a fairness guarantee in Iter8.
+Consider an A/B testing experiment with two versions of an app with equal weights.
+Weighted routing guarantees that in the experiment, half the users are mapped to the stable version (Version 1) in expectation, and the remaining users are mapped to the candidate version (Version 2).
+Suppose you perform several such experiments for the same app with new candidate versions.
+You may wish to rotate the pool of users that are mapped to the candidate (Version 2) in each experiment.
+You can accomplish this by changing the seed after an experiment ends, and before a new one begins.